 - Angels & Ghosts featured a story by a man named Jeff who, through astral projection, came to believe that he was his own "messenger of death" when his own father passed away.

 - YourGhostStories.com published a story about an assisted living worker at a private home for the elderly who experienced a dying man talking to a woman dressed all in black asking him to go with her.
 The man died shortly after the experience.

 - GhostVillage.com featured a story from an Israeli in 1997 who claimed he was woken up by the touch of a bony finger on his lips, and upon waking, actually seeing this angel that represents death.

 - Another demonic tale comes from a visitor of YourGhostStories who believes that the "shadow person" who visited him when his grandma died in her sleep was a demon.

-Given the variety of story themes and characterizations of "death", this particular angel is one that does not follow a common theme for all people.
+Given the variety of story themes and characterizations of death, this particular angel is one that does not follow a common theme for all people.
 For some, this entity represents an evil or demonic force.
-For others, it is a good being that is assigned to carry out the painful but necessary task of escorting human souls over to the "other side".
-Still others view death as a the classic figure with large bony fingers and a dark, hooded profile.
+For others, it is a good being that is assigned to carry out the painful but necessary task of escorting human souls over to the other side.
+Still others view death as the classic figure with large bony fingers and a dark, hooded profile.
 Whichever way you view the Grim Reaper, the one thing that is clear is that it is one of the few angels that have captured the imaginations of a very large number of people around the world, religious and non-religious alike.